-- 1. The C8 unmatched evaluation sample contained data from 275 treatment students from C8 and 556 comparison students who did not participate in the UPSTART program.
+- 1. The C9 unmatched evaluation Brigance sample contained data from 276 treatment students from C9 and 611 comparison students who did not participate in the UPSTART program.
+The unmatched evaluation Bader sample contained data from 275 treatment children and 593 comparison students.

 - 2. Students from the pool of potential controls were then matched to treatment students using CEM, which found an exact match-or twin-for treatment students from the group of control students in terms of:

-- Sex (Female/Male)
+- Gender (Female/Male)

-- Ethnicity (White or Hispanic),
+- Ethnicity (White/Hispanic),

 - Language

 - Parent Education

 - Brigance Composite pre-test scores

 - 3. Statistical tests assessed the balance between treatment and control group to ensure groups were as similar as possible at baseline (pre-test).

 The matching process resulted in a data file with comparable students in each group so that we could improve our precision in estimating treatment effects.
-Table 2 displays the demographic breakdown of the matched treatment and control groups.
+A similar procedure was performed using Bader pre-test scores to create a second analytic sample of matched treatment and comparison students for measuring impacts on the Bader assessment.
+Table 2.1 displays the demographic breakdown of the matched treatment and control groups on the Brigance test.
+Table 2.2 displays the demographic breakdown of the matched treatment and control groups on the Bader test.
 Note how the two groups in the matched sample are much more similar in terms of parental education and race than in the unmatched sample.